UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-09-29-rangers-a-history-1.md

 - Surprised only on 1-in-6 instead of 2-in-6.
 - Favored enemy: +1 damage per level to "giant-type" creatures.
 - At 9th level, create a stronghold as a Fighting Man of the same level.
-- At 9th level, gain 2-24 (2d12) "special followers" (most likely men, elves, or dwarves.
-But occasionally hobbits, and rarely rangers or extraordinary wilderness creatures).
+- At 9th level, gain 2-24 (2d12) "special followers".
+These are most likely men, elves, or dwarves.
+But occasionally hobbits, and rarely rangers or extraordinary wilderness creatures.
 When killed, they cannot be replaced.
 - At 10th level, gain the ability to use scrying magic items (a reference to Aragorn using a *palantir* in *LotR*).

 It is unclear if a ranger gains the *OD&D* fighter's multiple attacks or blindsense at 8th level.